-Advanced imaging technology eliminates need for markers prior to surgery
+Advanced imaging technology eliminates the need for markers prior to surgery

 By Karen Hales, Neurology Solutions Contributing Writer